Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: System description

 \section{System description}

-In this section, the method of segmentation are presented first.
-Then we describe the global texture-shape 3D feature descriptor in detail.
-The proposed object recognition and grasping system is presented at the end of the section.
+In this section, the method of segmentation is first given.
+Then the global texture-shape 3D feature descriptor is explained in detail.
+After that, the proposed object recognition and grasping system is presented.